xamarin/customer-success-samples/samples/Xamarin.iOS/Blur.iOS/README.md

 Blur Factory & UIImageView Extension
 =====
-This sample creates a Blur factory class, and UIImageView extension class for the UIBlurEffect.
+This sample creates a blur factory class and UIImageView extension class for the UIBlurEffect.

 ## How it works